 We were fortunate enough to get a pre-release Aspire ESP 30W before they are launched full scale.
-This is a beautiful miniature box-style mod with a nice carbon fibre cover, a signature of Aspire products.
+This is a beautiful miniature box-style mod with a nice carbon fiber cover, a signature of Aspire products.

 This mod has a nice feel to it as all of the edges are rounded, and so it fits great in the palm of your hand.
 It has all the right features for a nice simple, easy to use mini box mod, with enough power to fulfill your sub-ohm vaping needs.

-It comes with a spring loaded pin 510 threaded connection.
-The screen shows ohms, voltage and watts.
+It comes with a spring-loaded pin 510 threaded connection.
+The screen shows ohms, voltage, and watts.